router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iAck.md

   ) external
 ```

-If you have opted not to receive the acknowledgement, you can implement an empty function in its place in the following way:
+If the user chooses not to receive the acknowledgement, they can create an empty function with the following schema to replace it:

 ```javascript
 function iAck(